pj-min/JS/README.md

 # JS
-some .js snippets embedded in demo .html files. examples from MDN javascript learning area.
+Here are some .js snippets embedded in demo .html files.
+They are examples from MDN javascript learning area.